MicrosoftDocs/visualstudio-docs/docs/ide/reference/unused-values-parameters.md

 **When:** You have value assignments, parameters, or expression values that are never used.

 **Why:** Sometimes it's difficult to tell if a value assignment, variable, or parameter is no longer being used.
-By fading out these values or giving a warning, you get a visual cue of what code you can delete.
+By fading out these values or generating a warning, you get a visual cue of what code you can delete.

 ## Unused expression values and parameters diagnostic

 1. Have any value assignment, variable, or parameter that isn't used.
 2. The unused value assignment or parameter appears faded out.
-The unused expression value receives a warning.
+The unused expression value generates a warning.

   ![Unused parameter](media/unused-parameter.png)
   ![Unused value](media/unused-value.png)